- Make Contact Before Day One

 Strong HR onboarding software can greatly boost employee retention.
 It can also significantly impact productivity in a positive way.
 For instance, you might clearly list a new employee's roles and responsibilities in your employee onboarding software.

-It’s also helpful to schedule a new hire’s first week on the job a week or two ahead of time.
+It's also helpful to schedule a new hire's first week on the job a week or two ahead of time.
 The worst feeling for a new hire is not knowing what they should do next.
-With software onboarding, you can make sure that your new hires are always on task.
+With onboarding software, you can make sure that your new hires are always on task.

-Moreover, a highly structured first couple of weeks gives new hires the right impression.
-It shows new hires nonverbally that you know what you’re doing.
-For example, you can schedule and track meetings using an employee onboarding website.
+Moreover, a highly structured onboarding process gives new hires the right impression.
+It shows new hires nonverbally that you know what you're doing.
+For example, you can schedule and track meetings using an employee onboarding website or portal.

 4. Assemble a Team for the Process